ArchKudo/lispy/README.md

 - Declare and define functions to operate on `LEnv`'s
 - Finally have an idea of how `lenv_get` works
   - i.e the lval passed is itself a symbol instead of a value

+### Commit 22

+- Updated `LASSERT` to be variadic
+- Added other assertions
+- Added some documentation on the macros
+- Breaks previous `LASSERT`'s